Nicholas Tse: Personal life

 Tse’s earliest acknowledged relationship was with an Italian classmate, whom he met at the age of 15.
 The relationship ended the same year when Tse went to the United States to study.
 Heartbroken, he purchased his first second-hand guitar and began writing songs.
 In 1996, at the age of 16, Tse dated Irene, the daughter of a Canadian businessman; the relationship ended the next year.
 However, as Tse began taking singing lessons from music teacher Tai See-chung since 14, and later dated Tai's daughter, Wancy Tai, she claimed that she was Tse's first girlfriend.

 In 1997, Tse began a relationship with singer Bondy Chiu, which lasted approximately three and a half years.
 At the end of 1999, Tse entered a relationship with singer Candy Lo, which lasted a few months.
 Tse had an on-and-off relationship with singer Faye Wong from 2000 to 2003, which ended when Cecilia Cheung became involved.
 In September 2006, Tse announced that he had married Cecilia Cheung in Pamalican, Philippines.
 They have two sons: Lucas (謝振軒), born on 2 August 2007, and Quintus (謝振南), born on 12 May 2010.
-The couple divorced in 2011.
+The couple divorced in 2011 due to irreconcilable differences resulting from the Edison Chen scandal.
 In 2014, Tse rekindled his relationship with Faye Wong.